Charlene (singer): Hit & Run Lover

-In 1984, Charlene co-produced a new LP, Hit & Run Lover (6090ML), which showcased primarily up-tempo dance music and separated her from perennial producer Ron Miller and the Miller-Hirsch writing team responsible for much of her catalog.
+In 1984, Charlene co-produced a new LP, Hit & Run Lover (6090ML), which showcased primarily up-tempo dance music and separated her from perennial producer Ron Miller and the Miller-Hirsch writing team credited with much of her catalog.
 Although Charlene was offered the power ballad "We Belong", which soon after became a big hit for Pat Benatar, the song's inclusion on the album was opposed by executive producer Ray Singleton.

 The Last Dragon soundtrack

 Motown furthered its attempt to revamp Charlene's image to appeal to new audiences by highlighting her in a segment of the film The Last Dragon, which was under development by Motown founder Berry Gordy.
 She and other Motown artists, including DeBarge and Vanity, were strategically placed in the film to appeal to the MTV craze of the time.
 Charlene's catchy pop song "Fire" was used along with a music video depicting her as a goddess.
 Although the film managed to improve some of the other artists' standing, by this time, Motown was turning to artists who were offering up the New Jack Swing sound that would dominate the late 1980s and early 1990s.
 This trend left Charlene and other Motown artists behind.
 Charlene's appearance in the film did not improve her popularity, and she was dropped from the Motown roster once again in 1985.